LilBroCodes/Theatrical/README.md

 ---

+### Scenes
+I'm lazy to make the description for these rn but they are very useful <br>
+Try the `/scene` command for more info

+---

 # Configuration
 Theatrical has both **client-side** and **server-side** configs.<br>
 On a local world (or if you are an operator), you can modify the **server-side** config from the client.